LiemDQ/LiemDQ.github.io/content/posts/kantrowitz.md

 ### Examples from a study

-One good example would be [this paper from MIT by Opgenoord and Caplan](https://arc.aiaa.org/doi/abs/10.2514/1.J057103?journalCode=aiaaj) on Hyperloop pod aerodynamics, where they did some CFD studies on a pod design.
+One good example would be [this 2018 paper by Opgenoord and Caplan](https://arc.aiaa.org/doi/abs/10.2514/1.J057103?journalCode=aiaaj) on Hyperloop pod aerodynamics, where they did some CFD studies on a pod design.
 It showcases some of the effects I previously mentioned.

 ![Hyperloop CFD](/img/kantrowitz/hyperloop_annotated.png "CFD simulation of the MIT hyperloop pod, obtained from the paper linked above.
 Annotations are mine.")